-52. Human exposure to a substance is a dynamic process from the sources of the substance, through intake via different pathways (inhalation, ingestion, dermal), uptake and transport to one or more critical organs.
+55. Human exposure to a substance is a dynamic process from the sources of the substance, through intake via different pathways (inhalation, ingestion, dermal), uptake and transport to one or more critical organs.
 However, an understanding of the toxicokinetics of a substance is often obtained through animal and in vitro studies.
 The human relevance should be evaluated for determining what would ideally be the most appropriate measures of exposure in human studies for assessing potential human risk.
-A lack of adequate exposure data has been reported to be the major limiting factor in preventing the identification of causal associations from human studies.
+A lack of adequate exposure data has been reported to be the major limiting factor in preventing the identification of causal associations from human studies (Checkoway, 1991).
 Ideally the aim would be to measure exposure as close to the biological response as possible.
 However, in practice, surrogates of exposure are most often used.
 Critical issues include the:

-- assessment method used: direct measurement e.g. personal monitoring or biomarkers; indirect methods e.g. exposure modelling, monitoring combined with time-activity data etc - exposure patterns over time: duration; frequency; continuous or intermittent; critical time windows. - relevance of the exposure metric to the exposure patterns: ever/never; duration of exposure; cumulative exposure; shorter-term intermittent exposure e.g. maximum/average intensity - inclusion of all key sources of exposure via all possible routes and all media to give an aggregate exposure - many exposures are part of mixtures and may therefore be highly correlated, this makes it difficult to evaluate the effects of individual components and ascertain potential interaction effects
+- assessment method used: direct measurement e.g. personal monitoring or biomarkers; indirect methods e.g. exposure modelling, monitoring combined with time-activity data etc - exposure patterns over time: duration; frequency; continuous or intermittent; critical time windows. - relevance of the exposure metric to the exposure patterns: ever/never; duration of exposure; cumulative exposure; shorter-term intermittent exposure e.g. maximum/average intensity - inclusion of all key sources of exposure via all possible routes and all media to give an aggregate exposure - many exposures are part of mixtures and may therefore be highly correlated, this makes it difficult to evaluate the effects of individual components and ascertain potential interaction effects - coverage of the exposure range by available observations and the potential implications for interpretation of exposure-response relationships

-53. Crucial to any evaluation of the exposure assessment is the characterisation of the uncertainties in the process and the potential impact on the outcomes.
+56. Crucial to any evaluation of the exposure assessment is the characterisation of the uncertainties in the process and the potential impact on the outcomes.

 Exposure assessment uncertainty and inaccuracy can arise from: measurement error (e.g. instrument faults/misuse, poor execution of data collection protocol, data entry and analysis error); uncertainties due to subject characteristics (e.g. recall bias, day-to-day variability in biological characteristics); inappropriate exposure metric etc. Evaluation of uncertainties of these issues can range from qualitative discussion about the sources of uncertainty to quantitative approaches using sensitivity analyses.
 Measurement error can affect study sample size considerations and thus the power of a study.

-54. It should be noted that data related to confounding and/or effect modifying factors may also be subject to measurement and assessment error; this can be investigated through exploration of the multivariate distribution of true and misclassified exposure and covariates but in practice the data are rarely available for this to be carried out.
+It should be noted that data related to confounding and/or effect modifying factors may also be subject to measurement and assessment error; this can be investigated through exploration of the multivariate distribution of true and misclassified exposure and covariates but in practice the data are rarely available for this to be carried out (Checkoway, 1991).